jfcloutier/jfcloutier.github.io/_posts/2015-11-04-cqrs_elixir_phoenix.markdown

 end
 {% endhighlight %}

-The command macro wraps the GenServer call with a notification sent to the Event Manager of the command-as-event.
+The command macro wraps the GenServer call and adds a notification sent to the Event Manager of the command-as-event.
 The query macro wraps the GenServer call in another macro ('cached(name, query) do...end') that looks in the cache for the query result and, if not there, caches what the GenServer.call(...) returns.

 I then modified my application service functions to explicitly issue commands or queries like this: